 Even before the pandemic, research showed a rise in mental health issues among students over the past decade.
 And among BIPOC students this increase was even more pronounced.
-Experts and research predict that mental health challenges will continue to rise this fall, and will almost certainly be exacerbated for BIPOC students who are disproportionately harmed by the pandemic, police violence, and racial discrimination.
+Experts and research predict that mental health challenges will continue to rise, and will almost certainly be exacerbated for BIPOC students who are disproportionately harmed by the pandemic, police violence, and racial discrimination.
 What’s more, these students are less likely to receive mental health support than white students.
 The time for change is now, and your voice is your power.

 Right now, we can – and must – prioritize BIPOC student wellbeing.

 Beginning in the fall 2020 semester, Active Minds is calling on mental health advocates to help establish a campus culture of caring and support for BIPOC students nationwide.
 Want to be part of this important work?
 Click here to learn about our mental health coalition for high school students!